dhall-lang/dhall-lang/standard/semantics.md

 CBOR expression but will more likely serialize straight to binary.
 These semantics only go through a hypothetical CBOR expression for simplicity.

+Also, all serialized Dhall expressions are encoded alongside a version number.
+The version number represents the version of the standard that the encoding is based on.
+The following sections begin with a judgment for encoding a naked Dhall expression followed by a judgment that builds on top of that to encode a Dhall expression tagged with the version number.

 ### CBOR expressions

 The following notation will be used for CBOR expressions in serialization